 - Recommended signage for daycare and childcare centers increase awareness of how to reduce the risk of spreading COVID-19

 - What should a childcare staff member or a parent/guardian/caregiver do to minimize the transmission of COVID-19?

 - How to notify a childcare center if you suspect you or your child may have COVID-19

 - What to do if you need to sneeze while inside a childcare or daycare facility

-Download our “Reopening: Guidance for Childcare Centers” guidance document today to learn how to resume childcare services during COVID-19 safely.
+Download our “Back to Work Safely: Guidance for Childcare Centers, 2nd edition” guidance document today to learn how to resume childcare services during COVID-19 safely.